katsuya94/recipes/bread.md

 # Tangzhong

-* 40g bread flour
+* 20g bread flour
-* 200g water
+* 100g milk

 heat and stir in nonstick pan (out: ~204g) refrigerate 6 hr and keep at room temp 1 hr before use

 # Dough

-* 580g bread flour
+* 300g bread flour
-* 60g sugar
+* 30g sugar
-* 12g salt
+* 7g salt
-* 10g dry yeast
+* 8g dry yeast
-* 10g dry milk
+* 7g dry milk

 Whisk

-* 260g milk
+* 130g milk
-* 50g egg
+* 25g egg
 * Tangzhong

 Preheat the wet ingredients to keep the dough at around 85-90.

 Mix from the center of the bowl with a spatula, slowly incorporation more dry ingredients and adding more wet ingredients.
 Knead.

-* 50g unsalted butter
+* 25g unsalted butter

 Knead until it pulls away from bowl

-Proof 40 minutes - 1hr
+Proof 1hr - 1 1/2hr

 Shape

-Proof 30 minutes
+Proof another hr+ (rise all the way in pullman)

-Brush with egg and milk mixture
+Brush with egg and milk mixture (if not pullman)

-355 25 minutes (longer next time)
+400 30 minutes (longer next time)